MyPython101/PerformanceTesting/README.md

 is the major issues when the software deploy to the field [1].

 Major issues are issues that will impact on user satisfaction.

+### c.
+Uneven Distribution of Resource Usage

+Pareto-type distribution is also known as very uneven distribution of resource usage.

 ```bash
 2022-03-10T17:00:41Z